stealth-media/clone-project/README.md

 # clone-project
-creat clone file in bin folder of your root
+creat clone file in bin folder of your root: touch ~/bin/clone

-touch ~/bin/clone

 paste this code ( clone-project )